mnadeemiqbal5545-cloud/About-website/README.md

 Hey!
-In this shote page of web I wrote how to contact to us.
+In this short page of web I wrote how to contact to us.